supreetha9/Data-Warehouse-Project/README.md

 # Data Warehouse for Sales Analytics (PostgreSQL)

 ## Objective
-Build a modern data warehouse using PostgreSQL to consolidate sales data from ERP and CRM systems.
+To build a modern data warehouse using PostgreSQL to consolidate sales data from ERP and CRM systems.
 The goal is to create a single, clean data source for analysis and reporting, helping business teams make informed decisions.

 ---